jspecify/jspecify/docs/docs/spec.md

 > "Worried" is the complementary attitude to "[comfortable]" above.
 >
-> Suppose that a tool wants to determine whether to allow an expression of a
+> Suppose that a tool wants to determine whether to allow an expression of base
-> given type to be dereferenced.
+> type `String` to be dereferenced.
 To do so, it can ask whether it should be
 > "worried" that the type's nullness operator is `UNION_NULL`.
 >
 > -   If the nullness operator *is* `UNION_NULL`, then the dereference clearly